wicked-kiD/varnava-blog/posts/nightscout-migration-from-heroku/nightscout-migration-from-heroku.md

 You will be able to see you new application running.
 And you will see the new url like project-name.fly.dev.
 Change service address wherever you need.
 It could be xDrip, Android APS and so on.

+In my case it was xDrip url to send data and the link to the NS Client at Android APS.

 ### Stop your Heroku app

 Just stop your Heroku app to avoid costs in the future or other problems.

 ## Conclusion

 Process is pretty simple and takes about 10 minutes in general.
+All secrets will stay the same and everything should work from the box.
 I will update this post with more details later.
 Did it ASAP to help people migrate their services.